Snipsx17/practica_backend/README.md

 **GET /apiv1/authenticate**

+you can send creadencials:

+- header Authorization
-send creadencials on body format '_x-www-form-urlencoded_'
+- body format '_x-www-form-urlencoded_'
+- query string \_/apiv1/authenticate?jwt={token}

 you will recibe a JWT token